tarikkazanci/Shopazon/README.md

-The project was built in HTML5, CSS and Ruby on Rails.
+Shopazon is a shopping application built in HTML5, CSS and Ruby on Rails.
+In Shopazon you can see awesome products and their stores.
+You can make an order by selecting from all the products and after creating order you can view your orders.
+You can also look at your profile informations if you sign up to the application.

 I started with two models as "Store" and "Product" and associated them with one to many relationship so that Store has many products and products belongs to Store.
-Created controllers and views for them.
 Then I created third model "User" with Devise.
 I wanted to have an association between user and product in order to user to select from products and create an order.
-So I created "Order" model as join table to create many to many relationship between user and product so User can order whichever Product they want to order.
+So I created "Order" model as join table to create many to many relationship between user and product so user can order whichever product they want to order.

 User Stories